H.R. 7230: Buying American Cotton Act of 2026

 Why it matters

 H.R.
-7230 creates a new business tax credit for the first retail-ready sale of a product made in whole or in part with qualified U.S.-grown cotton.
-The value starts with the documented pounds of cotton in the item, then applies either a 24% or 18% rate, then multiplies that by a 3-year average cotton market price set by Treasury in consultation with Agriculture.
+7230 creates a new business tax credit for the first retail-ready sale of a product made with U.S.-grown cotton.
+The credit starts with the documented pounds of cotton in the item, applies a credit rate, then multiplies that by the average cotton market price over the prior three years, set by Treasury with the Agriculture Department.

 H.R.
 7230 Bill Summary